Session 2: Thursday 11 February, 10am-11am

 A central question in the psychology of reasoning is what principles people use to determine inference quality.
 Dual-process theories propose people to have two qualitatively distinct types of thinking.
 Type 1 is said to be intuitive and heuristic, and Type 2 deliberative and analytic.
 Traditionally, evaluating the logical structure of text arguments has been associated with Type 2 processing.
 But people have been found to consider logical structure in perceptual discrimination tasks, suggesting logical structure can also be processed in Type 1.
 A simpler explanation for the effects of logical structure on perceptual judgments is that people make a trade-off between perceptual and logical cues, examining logical structure only when the perceptual task is ambiguous or difficult.
 In two experiments we varied ambiguity or difficulty of the perceptual task.
 Using a Bayesian latent mixture model, participants could be classified into three discrete groups: logical structure, perception and guessing.
 We found that more participants were classified as basing their responses on logical structure when the perceptual task was difficult or ambiguous.
 The findings provide evidence for the trade-off hypothesis, making the postulation of dual-processes unnecessary.

-Dr. Maarten Speekenbrink
+Prof. Maarten Speekenbrink

 Prof. Ben Newell